Stressed About the Elections? 5 Tips to Get You Through

 Are the upcoming elections stressing you out?
 You’re not alone.
-Two-thirds of Americans say they’re stressed over the future of our nation, according to a 2017 survey by the American Psychological Association.
+More than half of Americans say they’re stressed over the future of our nation, according to a survey by the American Psychological Association.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy